The long name is “Here’s the graph of the derivative, tell me things about the function.”

 - Read information about the function from the graph of the derivative.
-This may be approached as a derivative techniques or antiderivative techniques.
+This may be approached by derivative techniques or by antiderivative techniques.

-- Find where the function is increasing or decreasing.
+- Find and justify where the function is increasing or decreasing.

 - Find and justify extreme values (1st and 2nd derivative tests, Closed interval test aka.
 Candidates’ test).